surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Clear CPU Info available, getting ready for optional AVX enhancements
   - CMake 'install' rules in place for non-apple unixes
   - Finally (finally) remove use of `_aligned_malloc` in favor of `alignas` everywhere
+  - Windows/MSVC specifies UTF-8 encoding
+  - More UTF-8 and remove old 'wide' getters which were only used by legacy vst3
+  - Restore Windows MinGW builds
+  - install-resources targets work with Ninja Generator
+  - Surge can run without a factory directory succesfully
+  - Remove an audio-thread memory allocation for most oscillator types

 - Content
   - New patches from Jacky Ligon